 M3 was one of the very first coliving spaces to be developed in Hong Kong two years ago, combining private rooms with common areas such as kitchens, gyms and living rooms.
 Safe, comfortable and most of all, affordable: a difficult find in Hong Kong, one of the world’s most expensive places to purchase a home.
 However, coliving spaces are not only attracting students, these are precisely the attributes that are driving young professionals in the city to also opt for coliving spaces – collaboration, affordability and flexibility.
 Coliving is becoming the new norm for young professionals in Hong Kong.

 The rise of coliving spaces is now bringing digital nomadism to the next level.
 Essentially, our working environment is evolving parallel to coliving.
 With the rise of technology, we can now work from anywhere in the world.
 Coworking spaces are popular spots, which offer all the essentials necessary for getting work done in a modern and flexible working environment.
 Millennials, again, tend to be a driving force towards this way of working.
-They are often, efficient, tech savvy individuals abandoning the old restrictive and traditional hierarchies and offices.
-As with coliving, these spaces provide a lower cost option, which often bring together like-minded people, offering overall affordability and flexibility.
+They are often, efficient, tech-savvy individuals abandoning the old restrictive and traditional hierarchies and offices.
+As with coliving, these spaces provide a lower-cost option, which often brings together like-minded people, offering overall affordability and flexibility.
 With space at a premium, these coworking spaces are taking off in Hong Kong.

 More recently, there has also been an increase in demand for spaces in which, coliving and coworking can occur simultaneously in the same spaces – this is perhaps not the best solution for work-life balance – however, takes the whole co-movement to the next level.